OpenNebula/docs/source/advanced_administration/cloud_bursting/introh.rst

 Cloud Bursting
 ===============

 Cloud bursting is a model in which the local resources of a Private Cloud are combined with resources from remote Cloud providers.
-The remote provider could be a commercial Cloud service, such as Amazon EC2, IBM SoftLayer or Microsoft Azure.
+The remote provider could be a commercial Cloud service, such as Amazon EC2, or Microsoft Azure.
 Such support for cloud bursting enables highly scalable hosting environments.

 |image0|